helrond/songs/_posts/2007-12-14-border_radio.md

 <div class="chorus">
-  Turn it on, tune on it<br />
+  Turn it on, tune on in<br />
   It will bring you to your knees and into sin<br />
-  Blasting birds right out of the say<br />
+  Blasting birds right out of the sky<br />
   That border radio
 </div>

 DJs are afraid
 Wolfman
 AP and the girls
 On the X
+Turn your radio on

 <div class="chords">
   C/F/C<br />